vkstwts/usefull_links/solutions.md

 ### Parallel t-SNE implementation with Python and Torch wrappers
 https://github.com/DmitryUlyanov/Multicore-TSNE

-### хорошее объяснение чем хорош lightgbm при работе с категориальными переменными и как на его основе можно упрощать поиск параметров в xgboost. �так же много ссылок на решения от выступающих
+### A good explanation of how good `lightgbm` is when working with categorical variables and how it can be used to simplify the search for parameters in `xgboost`.
+And many references to decisions from speakers
 https://www.youtube.com/watch?v=4QqWC_eAT3Q&t=4218s

 ### https://www.kaggle.com/c/bosch-production-line-performance/discussion/25382
 https://www.kaggle.com/c/bosch-production-line-performance/discussion/25382

-### !!!!!
+### Regression_example_kaggle_allstate
 https://github.com/ArdalanM/pyLightGBM/blob/master/notebooks/regression_example_kaggle_allstate.ipynb

-### very good blog (discussions) @ kaggle
+### Very good blog (discussions) @ kaggle
 https://www.kaggle.com/laurae2/discussion

-### Победное решение конкурса ML Boot Camp III
+### The winning decision of the contest - ML Boot Camp III
 https://habrahabr.ru/post/324916/
 https://github.com/KarachunMikhail/mlbootcamp_online_game

-### Спортивный анализ данных, или как стать специалистом по data science
+### Sports analysis of data, or how to become an expert in data science
 https://habrahabr.ru/company/yandex/blog/327444/

-### Kaggle: История о том как мы учились предсказывать релевантность поисковых запросов и заняли 3-е место
+### Kaggle: The story of how we learned to predict the relevance of search queries and took 3rd place
 https://habrahabr.ru/post/305026/#comment_9697464

 ### Allstate Claims Severity